 If you haven’t worked on a collage since you were plastering your walls with pictures meticulously cut from the pages of Top of the Pops magazine in your teenage years, now could be the time to rediscover an old skill.

 Best place to learn: London.
-Collage hasmade a comeback in 2018, with numerous arts courses cropping up across London, from Central St Martins’ ‘Contemporary Collage’ short course to two-hour sessions at indie East London studios that will set you back little more than the price of your morning coffee and croissant.
+Collage hasmade a comeback in 2018, with numerous arts courses cropping up across London, such as the Central St Martins’ ‘Contemporary Collage’ short course.

 Finger Knitting & Arm Knitting

 The trend for oversized, chunky knitting continues in 2018, with simple finger knitting going one step further to oversized arm knitting with giant chunky yarns.
 This is a fun crafting trend to try with all the family, and it’s great if you like to see results quickly; your creations will be bigger than you in no time at all.